nicksp/dotfiles/docs/README.md

 # gs

-- Show the state of the working directory and staging area of a Git repository:
+- Show the state of the working directory and staging area of a Git repository OR list directory contents in case of a non Git repo:

 `gs`

 # gss

-- Show the brief summary of the current state of a Git repository:
+- Show the brief summary of the current state of a Git repository OR list directory contents in case of a non Git repo:

 `gss`